My Neighbor Totoro: English dubs

 In 1989, US-based company Streamline Pictures produced an exclusive English language dub of My Neighbor Totoro for use as an in-flight movie on Japan Airlines flights.
-In April 1993, Troma Films, under its label 50th St. Films, distributed the dub of the film as a theatrical release.
+In April 1993, Troma Entertainment, under its label 50th St. Films, distributed the dub of the film as a theatrical release.
 The songs for the Streamline version of My Neighbor Totoro were sung by Cassie Byram.

 In 2004, Walt Disney Pictures produced a new English dub of My Neighbor Totoro to be released after the rights to the Streamline dub had expired.
 As is the case with Disney's other English dubs of Miyazaki films, the Disney version of My Neighbor Totoro has a star-heavy cast, including Dakota and Elle Fanning as Satsuki and Mei, Timothy Daly as Mr. Kusakabe, Pat Carroll as Granny, Lea Salonga as Mrs. Kusakabe, and Frank Welker as Totoro and Catbus.
 The songs for the new dub retain the translation as the earlier dub but are sung by Sonya Isaacs.
 The Disney dub was directed by Rick Dempsey, a Disney executive in charge of the company's dubbing services, and was written by Don and Cindy Hewitt, who had written other dubs for Studio Ghibli.

 Disney's English-language dub premiered on October 23, 2005; it was screened at the 2005 Hollywood Film Festival.
 The cable television network Turner Classic Movies (TCM) held the television premiere of Disney's new English dub in January 2006, as part of the network's tribute to Hayao Miyazaki.
 TCM aired the dub and the original Japanese film with English subtitles.
 The Disney version was released on DVD in the United States on March 7, 2006.
 In Australia, the original English dub was also released by Madman Entertainment on March 15, 2006.

 In 2023, the film was re-released in 970 United States locations as part of celebrations to mark the 35th anniversary of its first theatrical release, with showings in both Japanese with English subtitles and with the English dub.